MarlonDemas/php-quiz/README.md

 # Ultimate Soccer Quiz

+## Introduction

 The "Ultimate Soccer Quiz" is a php based quiz that tests your soccer knowledge.
 Most of the questions are basic just to see if you know anything about the biggest and greatest sport in the world.

+## Purpose

 Made the quiz to challenge and test my knowledge of php loops and control statements.

 ## Setting up my workspace